-Chrissy Teigen quits Twitter, saying ‘this no longer serves me as positively’
+Chrissy Teigen quits Twitter, saying it ‘no longer serves me as positively’

 Teigen has long spoken out about the harrying she receives on the platform.
 “The comments affect me,” she told the “Today” show in February.
 “Not only do we have our own personal judgment and vendetta against ourselves, but we also have to read and hear these voices online all the time.
 It’s hard to weed out.”

-Teigen did serve as something akin to a spokesperson for the platform in Feb.
+At the same time, Teigen did serve as something akin to a spokesperson for Twitter in Feb.
 2019, when she recorded a “Behind the Tweets” video for the platform, in which she called herself the “unofficial mayor of Twitter.”

 The Twitter brass have long been criticized for failing to adequacy combat harassment, and Teigen’s departure has reignited conversation.

 “Chrissy Teigen quitting Twitter is a really, really bad reflection on the company's ability to fight abuse.
 She wasn't just some famous person.
-She was a power user, and a fan favorite internally (she spoke at Twitter's company-wide retreat in early 2020).
+She was a power user, and a fan favorite internally (she spoke at Twitter's companywide retreat in early 2020).
 This one will sting,” tweeted Bloomberg reporter Kurt Wagner.

-Tech Crunch’s Drew Olanoff agreed, tweeting, “it’s also a very real sign that using the internet like this (twitter, facebook, etc) a) has a shelf life and b) has real consequences c) takes a toll d) is in essence, a drug.”
+Tech Crunch’s Drew Olanoff agreed, tweeting, “it’s also a very real sign that using the Internet like this (twitter, facebook, etc) a) has a shelf life and b) has real consequences c) takes a toll d) is in essence, a drug.”